For Everyman (song): Origin

 "Deliverance must come for everyone, Browne insisted, not just hippie troubadours," wrote DeCurtis.

-Browne entitled the song "For Everyman," taking the name for his song from the name of boat that had sailed to the South Pacific to protest the testing of nuclear weapons in the early 1960s.
+Browne entitled the song "For Everyman," taking the name for his song from the name of a boat that had sailed to the South Pacific to protest the testing of nuclear weapons in the early 1960s.
 Crosby sings harmony on the song.

 Reception

 In her 1973 review of the album, Janet Maslin went straight to the title track as key on his second album of "inwardly panoramic songwriting of an apocalyptic bent:"

 "'For Everyman' is a more thoughtful, less impetuous reworking of 'Rock Me on the Water;' both songs provide visions of the apocalypse, but this time the image is significantly altered.
 'Rock Me' was a fiery youthful fantasy shot through with contempt (and) dreams of escape...
 'For Everyman' presents the crisis in gentler terms ... and offers an impassioned discerner of special wisdom ('I'm not trying to tell you that I've seen the plan/Turn and walk away if you think I am').
 Most notably, the renegade spirit who once dreamed of being bathed by 'the sisters of the sun' while everything around him went up in flames is now ready to be left behind on the eve of the exodus — 'holding sand ... weighing all my fine dreams, well thought-out schemes ...,' and realizing that this time patience may make more sense than flight."
 Critiquing the music, she wrote that she felt the song had one of the best arrangements on the album, describing how it "begins and ends with a low rumble from Russ Kunkel, then bursts out into a high-spirited release that mirrors the spirit of the song's resolution, simultaneously joyful and cautious."